Ayushkanodia11/Social-Media-Website/README.md

 ## **PROPOSED FEATURES-**

 - Login/ Signup for user.
-- Uplaod/Update your own profile pic.
-- Posting photos alongwith like and comment options.
-- Follow/Unfollow User.
+- Allows user to maintain its profile.
+- User can create and upload a post.
+- User can like/unlike, comment and delete a post.
+- User can follow and unfollow other users.

 ## **ADDITIONAL FEATURES FOR FUTURE PROSPECTS.**
 - Provide chat option among the followers.
--
+- Allow user to upload videos as well.

  ***To run the project on your system-:***